simontb/simontb.de/_posts/2020-06-13-pi-hole-with-pi-zero.md

 ![Pi Zero with accessiores](/assets/img/post-pihole/pi-hole-dashboard.jpg)

 However, my requirements regarding home automation changed in the meantime and I need a dedicated Pi just for this purpose.
 So an additional one for the Pi-hole is needed.
 As this Pi should be close to my router, I thought why not use the router's USB port to power my Pi?
-I have a FritzBox 6490 and the USB port provides 500mA.
+I have a FritzBox 6490 (FritzBox is a common router in Germany) and the USB port provides 500mA.
 This should be sufficient, because a Pi solely running Pi-hole doesn't need a lot of energy.
 It goes without saying that I don't need one of the newer Pis with more and more incredible specs.
 For this use-case a Pi Zero should be more than enough.
 It's a tiny Pi perfectly tailored for this project:

 ![Raspberry Pi Zero v1.3](/assets/img/post-pihole/pi-zero.jpg)